The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 The redemption worked in Christ’s death was an example to us.
 It showed us how we are capable of killing God Himself in order to preserve our own self-interests.
 It showed us, in a way that no event in the world has ever shown before or since, how we, in our hearts—the very hearts God has created—and through our own free will, constantly injure others and defile, mock, and execute divine love in every moment of our lives.
 It showed us the ugliness and sin we nurture secretly in the depths of our own broken hearts.

-So unless we acknowledge the depth of sin in our hearts and choose to accept the redemption offered in His sacrifice for us—and, in humble, freely willed obedience to the will of God, die to the self-indulgent worldly attachments that nailed Him to the cross—we will never know purity of heart and true love.
+So unless we acknowledge the depth of sin in our hearts and choose to accept the redemption offered in His sacrifice for us—and, in humble, freely willed obedience to the will of God, die to the self-indulgent worldly attachments that nailed Him to the cross—we will never know purity of heart and real love.

-Jesus loves everyone, and He calls everyone into His love.
+God loves everyone, and He calls everyone into His love.
 But to accept this call we must give up everything that is not love.

 This is a hard thing to accept.
 Many disciples abandoned Christ because of it.
 Even today there are those who try to make the Church “relevant” to a corrupt modern world.
 But Christ never said that He came to make life convenient.
 He came to preach the Truth.

 Christ was not a sentimentalist.
 Christ called everyone—and still calls everyone—to repentance.
 In His own time, many persons heard His call and obeyed.
 But there were many persons Christ refused to heal because they refused to acknowledge and repent their sins.
 There were many persons He refused as disciples because they sought worldly glory instead of Heavenly peace.
 There were many persons He criticized as hypocrites—Pharisees, Saduccees, and Herodians.
 Christ was not a sentimentalist who accepted everyone “as they are.”
-He revealed the truth of our brokenenss and called everyone to repent their sins.
+He revealed the truth of our brokenness and called everyone to repent their sins.
 And, ultimately, many of those He offended gathered up their grudges against Him and crucified Him.

 Read an excerpt from a letter about repentance